Updated on Feb 13, 2023 by Surobhi Chatterjee

 The admission procedure for the B.Tech Agricultural Engineering course is made in two ways.
 Students are taken in on a merit basis on their scores in national and state-wise entrance exams.
 The cut-off for these would vary based on the college one chooses, the category they belong to, etc. Aspirants must satisfy the minimum eligibility criteria, a combination of bachelor’s degree and entrance exam scores.

 After the students have attended the entrance examination and the results are declared, universities and colleges will be announcing their cut-off to start with the admission process.
-The course falls under the umbrella of B.Tech and therefore, follows a similar admission procedure.
 Though the admission process varies from college to college, below mentioned are the steps that one should go through generally to get admission:

 Students can apply for the course either online or offline.
 Students are required to visit the official website of the colleges they want to apply to and start the application process by filling in their details like their name, phone number, email address, course they are interested in, etc. For offline registration, the students must visit the respective college and fill out the application form by attaching the required documents.